MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-optout-telemetry.md

 ## Permission Requirements

 If you are running R as administrator, the command `rxPrivacyControl(TRUE)` will permanently change the setting to TRUE, and `rxPrivacyControl(FALSE)` will permanently change the setting to FALSE.
 There is no user-facing way to change the setting for a single session.
-If you run the command without providing a parameter, just the current setting is returned.

-If you are not running as administrator, `rxPrivacyControl` returns the current setting.
+Without a parameter, running `rxPrivacyControl()` returns the current setting.
+Similarly, if you are not an administrator, `rxPrivacyControl()` returns just the current setting.

 ## How to opt out